 Healthcare Coverage

-The healthcare systems in Canada and USA are two of the best health care systems that exist in the world today.
+in Canada and the USAThe healthcare systems in Canada and USA are two of the best health care systems that exist in the world today.
 Although both countries have good Health Care systems, there are some key differences in these systems.

 The process for setting up your medical coverage will differ based on which country you are from and which country you are moving to.
 There will also be differences based on the Province or State you are moving to.